-A safe flexibility routine with correct techniques:
+A safe flexibility routine:

 - Lengthens muscles

-- Increases joint health &
+- Increases joint health and

-- Actually keeps muscles stronger.
+- Keeps muscles stronger.

-All allowing you to move free & easy!
+Allowing you to move free and easy!

-When is The Opportune Time to Stretch Your Muscles?
+The Opportune Time to Stretch

 No!
 Not efficient at all.
 Training for balance is important, but not during a stretch.